MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task7/Readme.md

 - Train a QNN to solve the classification problem
 - Train an Z_2 x Z_2 equivariant QNN to solve the classification problem and compare the results.

+### Equivariant quantum neural networks

+Equivariant quantum neural networks (EQNNs) are quantum artificial intelligence models designed from scratch to respect and preserve the natural symmetries of the data they process.

+Here equivariant means that if I apply a transformation to the input, the output transforms in an identical and predictable way.

+Equivariant Quantum Neural Networks offer several important advantages, especially in physics-driven applications.
+By explicitly incorporating symmetries into the model, they require significantly less training data, since the network does not need to relearn equivalent patterns under different transformations.
+This leads to improved generalization, as the model can better handle unseen data that follows the same underlying symmetries.
+Additionally, these networks naturally respect fundamental physical laws, making them particularly suitable for domains where symmetry principles are essential.
+As a result, EQNNs are especially powerful in fields such as high-energy physics, quantum chemistry, and any system where symmetry plays a central role.

+### Code

+First

 ```Python
 import numpy as np